binipringle/legalresearch/_texts/0-section0.md

 - **Majority opinion** - more than half of the judges deciding the case have signed onto. **When a majority opinion exists, it is controlling and constitutes the law.** The majority opinion appears first.
 - **Concurring opinions** agree with the outcome of a case, but for different reasons. **When there is a majority opinion in a case, the concurring opinion cannot be considered mandatory** because the rationale of a concurring opinion differs in some way from the majority.
 However, *a concurring opinion can sometimes be considered to hold mandatory authority* when no opinion has the support of a majority of the judges.
 - **Plurality opinions** exist in cases where the majority of judges agree on the outcome of the case but no opinion has the support of the majority.
 In other words, although a majority of judges concur in the outcome, they don’t agree on the reasons for it.
 In this situation, the opinion in favor of the winning party that has the most support among the judges is the plurality opinion.
 However, **the plurality opinion is not automatically the controlling one.** The U.S. Supreme Court stated in *Marks v.
-United States* that when no opinion has the support of the majority, the controlling opinion will be the one that decided the issue on the narrowest grounds.
-Where there is no majority opinion, a concurring opinion could be considered controlling if it fits the Supreme Court’s criteria better than the plurality opinion.
+United States* that when no opinion has the support of the majority, **the controlling opinion will be the one that decided the issue on the narrowest grounds.** Where there is no majority opinion, a concurring opinion could be considered controlling if it fits the Supreme Court’s criteria better than the plurality opinion.
 Interpreting this rule has created some confusion in later cases; *when there is no majority opinion in a case I want to use I will have to do additional research to determine whether the plurality or a concurring opinion is controlling.*
-- **Dissenting opinions** are **never considered mandatory** as they disagree with the outcome of the case, either in whole or in part.
-However, sometimes a dissent proposes changes in the law or contains an insightful analysis that can be used persuasively in later cases to challenge established precedent.
+- **Dissenting opinions** are **never considered mandatory.**

 # Updating Legal Sources